Esri/cookiecutter-spatial-data-science/docs/docs/index.md

 ## Opinions

 Opinions guide best practices, but are still only opinions.
 However, following the best practices and conventions laid out by these opinions will go a long ways towards achieving repeatability, facilitating collaboration and increasing both your _and_ your colleagues confidence in your work.
+In the case of our team, these opionions embody team practices and Esri company policies.

 ### Autonomous Environment